Coderbora/osuturkiye/README.md

 This project is still under development in sub-branches, if you want to contribute you can contact us on our Discord server!

 # Installation

+### Installing dependencies
+Firstly, you need to install dependencies with `npm install` command.

 ### Creating config file
-Firstly, you need to copy the `config.example.json` for your actual-use config file: `config.json`
+Then, you need to copy the `config.example.json` for your actual-use config file: `config.json`

-Then, you can edit values about the project.
+With this action, you can edit values about the project.

 ### Building front-end
 You can build the front-end with `npm run build` command.